Myastr0/atlan/docs/0-installation.md

 ---
 # Install Atlan CLI

+> [!NOTE]
-Before proceed to the installation, you need to have some prerequisites.
+> Before proceed to the installation, you need to have some prerequisites.

 ## Prerequisites